 Concrete surfacing

 Concrete surfacing must be carried out in accordance with Clause 3.4.5 Concrete works on page 130.
-Where concrete paths are to be constructed steeper than 1:10, a permanent non-skid surface should be provided (broom finish or similar).
+Where concrete paths are to be constructed steeper than 1:8, a permanent non-skid surface must be provided (broom finish or similar).
+For grades >1:8, and where the footpath is adjacent to the road, ramp platforms or a zig zag design (refer to previous design section requirements) is required.
 For cross section detail, refer to Transportation drawing: Cross section details for footpath, vehicle crossings and depressed kerb and channel

 In concrete paths, crack control lines must be formed or cut at vehicular crossing/footpath edges and along the path at a maximum spacing of 5.0m.
 All crack control lines must be 25mm deep.

+The use of a concrete surface / exposed aggregate finish on public roads must be specifically accepted by Council prior to construction.

 Asphalt surfacing

+All asphalt must be designed by a suitably experienced professional and laid in accordance with NZTA’s M10 2020 Specification for Dense Graded Asphaltic Concrete ‘

 The prepared pavement must be swept to remove all loose metal and debris prior to the application of a tack coat.
 The tack coat must be applied to all surfaces where the asphalt material will be placed and generally at an application rate of 0.25 litres/m².

-Asphalt mix must be laid to the compacted depths show on Transportation drawing: Rural entranceways - residential, light and heavy commercial.
-The final surface must be flush with the top of the edge boards and graded uniformly between.
+For entrance ways, asphalt mix must be laid to the compacted depths show on Transportation drawing: Rural entranceways - residential, light and heavy commercial or ‘.
+Vehicle Crossing & Pedestrian Cutdown Set Out The final surface must be flush with the top of the edge boards and graded uniformly between.
 Depressions or irregularities that may cause water to pond will not be accepted in the finished surface.

-All asphalt must be laid in accordance with NZTA’s ‘Specification P/9: Asphaltic Concrete Paving Construction', except that plant appropriate to the size of the area being surfaced must be used.

 Asphalt overlay

+Where an asphalt smoothing or overlay is proposed, a specific design is required by a suitably experienced professional in accordance with NZTA M10 2020 Specification for Dense Graded Asphaltic Concrete

-Where asphalt smoothing or overlay is required, the existing surface must be swept to remove all loose metal and debris prior to the application of the tack coat.
-Mix 5 asphalt must be used to smooth irregularities up to a compacted depth of 20mm.
-Mix 10 must be used to smooth irregularities up to a compacted depth of 20-50mm and Mix 20 must be used for compacted depths of 50mm and greater.
+The existing surface must be swept to remove all loose metal and debris prior to the application of the tack coat.
+AC10 must be used to smooth irregularities up to a compacted depth of 20-50mm and AC20 must be used for compacted depths of 50mm and greater, with the final AC surface as per the design.

 Private ways

+All private ways must be designed by a suitably experienced professional and take into account all factors such as traffic type, grade, subgrade strength, stormwater treatment such as swales / flow paths etc

+Complete form ‘Confirmation of design, supervision and construction’ Transportation: Privateway design confirmation

+Transportation: Privateway Construction Materials

 Urban

+All urban private ways must be:

 Concrete